pricklygorse/Interactive-Image-Background-Remover/README.md

 ## Running

-`pip install` any missing packages, copy the background removal models you want to use into the Models folder (see model links below) then run `python backgroundremoval.py`.
+`pip install` any missing packages or set up a new python environment, copy the background removal models you want to use into the Models folder (see model links below) then run `python backgroundremoval.py`.
 Any images supplied as arguments will be opened sequentially so you can work on the images in a batch, or it will open a file picker dialog to open a file if no arguements provided.

 ## Mouse

-Right Mouse click: Add coordinate point for segment anything models
+Left Mouse click: Add coordinate point for segment anything models

-Left Mouse click: Add negative coordinate (area for the model to avoid)
+Right Mouse click: Add negative coordinate (area for the model to avoid)

-Right click and drag: Draw box for segment anything models
+Left click and drag: Draw box for segment anything models

 ## Hotkeys: